List of Playboy Playmates of 1963: January

 Judi Monterey (born January 12, 1944, in Bell, California) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its January 1963 issue.

 Her centerfold is photographed by Peter Gowland.

 February

 Toni Ann Thomas (born April 15, 1944, in Huntington Park, California) is an American model who is best known for her appearance as Playboy magazine's Playmate of the Month for its February 1963 issue.

 Her centerfold was photographed by Mario Casilli.
+In 1969 she was named Playmate of the Decade.

 March

 Adrienne Moreau (born July 5, 1941, in Trenton, New Jersey) is a French-American model who is best known for being Playboy magazine's Playmate of the Month for its March 1963 issue.

 Her centerfold was photographed by Frank Eck.

 April

 Sandra Settani (born February 18, 1938, in Wisconsin) is an American model who was Playboy magazine's Playmate of the Month for its April 1963 issue.

 Her centerfold was photographed by Bunny Yeager.

 May

 Sharon Cintron (born January 16, 1945, in Perth Amboy, New Jersey) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its May 1963 issue.

 Her centerfold was photographed by Mario Casilli.
 She later appeared in a season two episode of The Monkees called "Some Like it Lukewarm".
 She also held a recurring role on the TV series Baretta.

+Sharon died on July 31, 2017, in Prescott, AZ after a short battle with cancer.
+She was 72.

 June

 Connie Mason (born August 24, 1937, in Washington, D.C.) is an American model and actress who was Playboy magazine's Playmate of the Month for its June 1963 issue.

 Her centerfold was photographed by Pompeo Posar.
 She was also a Playboy Bunny at the Chicago club.

 July

-Carrie Enwright (born August 25, 1943, in California) is an American model.
+Carrie Enwright White (August 25, 1943 – May 3, 2022) Born in Beverly Hills, California, Carrie was an American hairdresser, author, and spokesperson, who in her youth worked occasionally a model.
 She was Playboy magazine's Playmate of the Month for its July 1963 issue.

 Her centerfold was photographed by Ron Vogel.

+Carrie died May 3, 2022 from cancer in Los Angeles, California.
+She was 78.